learninglab-dev/the-resources/data/resources/projects/gened1042/garageband.md

 * Ducking/fading Audio
   * You can also perform very meticulous volume control on specific portions of your audio by using the Automation feature in GarageBand
-    * Click 'a' to toggle the Automation function, or click 'Mix' > 'Show Automation'
+    * Click 'A' to toggle the Automation function, or at the top of the screen, click 'Mix' > 'Show Automation'
-    * Hold 'Command' and click on the beginning point in the timeline that you want to be manipulated
+    * With your track selected, hold down 'Command' while clicking on the beginning point in the timeline where you want the audio change to begin.
-    * While holding 'Command' click on the ending point in the timeline, and drag the points up (louder) or down (softer) to achieve the desired volume adjustment
+    * Click on the ending point in the timeline of your audio adjustment, and drag the points up (louder) or down (softer) to achieve the desired volume adjustment

 ![](https://files.slack.com/files-pri/T0HTW3H0V-F01CW8LNHFB/screenflow_005.gif?pub_secret=e51d22a3f4)